robmosys-tum/PapPercComp/README.md

 processed.
 The nodes can also be launched individually.
 You can customize the neural networks by doing the following:
 * Object Detection: To change the object detection you can use the *module_handle* parameter.
-* Disease Classification: To change the classification network you can use the *model_file* parameter
+* Disease Classification: To change the classification network you can use the *model_file* parameter.

+Simple example:

+1. Build the project: `colcon build --packages-select fruit_detection`
+2. Source the setup: `source install/setup.bash`
+3. Launch the nodes: `ros2 launch fruit_detection fruit_detection_launch.py`
+4. Play the example bag: `ros2 bag play src/fruit_detection/example/bag.db3`

 ## Develop